mevanoff24/HandwritingDetection/README.md

 Dockerized and AWS hosted Flask app to decipher messy handwriting to predict most likely word choice.
 You can navigate to the url [here](bit.ly/decipherAI) to use the deployed application.

-## Motivation for this project:
+## Motivation for this project
 Have you ever read handwritten text when you came across an indecipherable word?
 This is a big issue in pharmacies mis-prescribing medicine, maintenance workers mis-communicating results, or even reading lecture notes.
-The use cases are far and wide.
+The use cases for predicting messy handwriting is far and wide.

 ## Solution